rbowsley/lamplighthelp/source/7-1-0_Adding_a_Work_Record.markdown

 - Open their '{{work}}' tab.
 - On the right of this tab, click 'Add'.

-Either of these will open up a new work record:
+Either of these will open a new work record:

 ![A New {{Work}} Record](7.1.0a.png)

-There are a number of tabs on this record to fill in.
+There are several tabs on this record to fill in.
 You can find the details of these in the pages that follow.

 - [7.1.1 When and Where](/help/index/p/7.1.1).
 - [7.1.2 Adding Attendance Details](/help/index/p/7.1.2).